New Orleans City and Cemetery Tour

 Presbytere- The building is located in the French Quarter and was built in 1813.
 It faces Jackson Square and was built as a matching building for the Cabildo.
 It now holds the Louisiana State Museum and originally was built as a residence for the Capuchin monks and presbytery but never was used as a religious residence as it was used by the states Supreme Court.

 Cabildo- The Cabildo was originally used as the seat for the Spanish colonial city hall.
-The original Cabildo had been destroyed in the Great New Orleans Fire in 1788 and was rebuilt between 1795-99.
+The original Cabildo had been decimated in the Great New Orleans Fire in 1788 and was rebuilt between 1795-99.
 The Cabildo held the transfer ceremonies in late 1803 for the Louisiana Purchase.

 Tulane University- Created as a public medical college in 1847 as fears of smallpox, yellow fever, and cholera was becoming prominent in the United States.
 Tulane University is now a private research university.